curioussoulscafe/curious-souls-cafe/README.md

 By following the these steps, you can seamlessly integrate new question sets into the Curious Souls Café web app for your events!

-## ⚡️ Update Service Worker for Offline Access
+### ⚡️ Update Service Worker

 Whenever adding a new question file (e.g., `questions/yourtopic.txt`) or a new topic page (e.g., `pages/yourtopic.html`), one must also add these files to the `FILES_TO_CACHE` array in `service-worker.js`.
-This ensures that the new content is available even when the app is used offline.
+This ensures that content is cached whenever possible, minimizing the need for repeated downloads.

 1. Open `service-worker.js`.
 2. Add the new file path(s) to the `FILES_TO_CACHE` array.
 3. Save, commit, and publish the changes.

-If this is skipped, the new topic or questions will only load when the user is online.

 ### ➡️ Managing Live Discussion Questions